-o Spring Term: January 7-June 7, 2013
+o Spring Term: January 13 - June 13, 2014

 Please note that UCL will hold an orientation for new students at the beginning of fall and spring terms.
 Students can usually arrive 1-2 days before the orientation and settle into their rooms.
 The orientation is mandatory for new students.
 UCL will send more information when it becomes available.
+Spring dates are not yet posted.